Did you know?

 Second prizes up to $5 million!

-Mega Millions is the only big jackpot game where second prizes can be as high as $5 million if the player has purchased the optional Megaplier (a $1 additional purchase available in most states).
+Mega Millions® is the only big jackpot game where second prizes can be as high as $5 million if the player has purchased the optional Megaplier® (a $1 additional purchase available in most states).
 That prize level was established when the game’s matrix changed on October 19, 2013.
-Since that date, there have been 985 Match 5 winning tickets worth $1 million or more, and they have been won in almost every jurisdiction in which the game is sold.
+Since that date, there have been 1,290 Match 5 winning tickets worth $1 million or more, and they have been won in almost every jurisdiction in which the game is sold.

-Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming and the District of Columbia.
+Not surprisingly, larger states such as California and New York have had the most Match 5 winners simply because they sell the most Mega Millions tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming, the District of Columbia, and Virgin Islands.

-Mega Millions has provided the two smallest American lotteries with the biggest prizes in their history thanks to Match 5 with Megaplier prizes – North Dakota had a $3 million winner in May 2016 and Wyoming had a $5 million winner in March 2016.
+Mega Millions has provided the two smallest American lotteries with the biggest prizes in their history thanks to Match 5 with Megaplier prizes – North Dakota had a $3 million winner in May 2016 and again in March 2021, while Wyoming had a $5 million winner in March 2016.
+And in August 2020, there was a $3 million winning ticket sold in the Virgin Islands.